-A 5 Step Plan To Growing Your Training Business Using Linkedin
+A 5 Step Plan To Growing Your Training Business Using LinkedIn

 As most training organisations find themselves dipping into the last of their cash reserves, it's important we look to maximise the high impact, low cost initiatives that can help to drive your business forward against all odds.

-Strengthening your social brand and increasing exposure through Linkedin is a completely FREE initiative that really can help you to grow your training business exponentially.
+Strengthening your social brand and increasing exposure through LinkedIn is a completely FREE initiative that really can help you to grow your training business exponentially.
 You can get the basics set up in no time, however it takes repetition, consistency and ultimately time in order to gain regular business through the platform.
 Here are the 5 key steps to success:

-1) Optimise company profile
+1) Optimise company profile page

-If you are yet to create a free Linkedin page for your business, or if your current one is gathering dust, this needs to be your starting point.
+If you are yet to create a free LinkedIn page for your business, or if your current one is gathering dust, this needs to be your starting point.
 It represents a great opportunity to establish your brand as an industry thought leader and ultimately attract new business.
 It’s also great for recruitment and sourcing top talent.
 You can complete most of the following steps in under an hour:

 - Create or update your profile and banner image, ideally with your company logo in a high-resolution format.
-Linkedin recommends 1128 x 191px for the banner and 400 x 400px for the profile image, however triple each of these values for a nice crisp image.
+LinkedIn recommends 1128 x 191px for the banner and 400 x 400px for the profile image, however triple each of these values for a nice crisp image.
 The banner can be as simple as you like, just choose something that allows prospects to associate it with your brand.

 - Update company information including: An informative and compelling “About us” section, your HQ location, your industry (most likely Professional Training & Coaching) and company size

 - A link through to your website and vice versa